rogervinas/contract-testing-with-pact/README.md

 OK
 ```

-4. We refresh http://localhost:9292, and we will see our consumer "contract":
+4. We go back to http://localhost:9292, and we will see our consumer "contract":
 ![PactBroker-2](doc/PactBroker-2.gif)

 ## 4) Provider tests the "contract" using a consumer mock